wellcomecollection/docs/rfcs/053-filtering-by-subject/README.md

 1. On per-concept pages, there's a sample of matching images/works.

-2. On per-concept pages, there's a link to a filtered search for the given concept, directly below the sample results.
+2. On per-concept pages, there's a link to a filtered search for the identified concept, directly below the sample results.

-3. On work pages, the list of subjects/contributors/genres to link to filtered searches for each subject.
+3. On work pages, the list of subjects/contributors/genres link to:

+    -   a concept page if the subject/contributor is identified (new behaviour)
+    -   a filtered search by label if the subject/contributor/genre is unidentified (existing behaviour)

-4. In the works API, there are filters and aggregations for subject/contributor/genre.
+4. In the works API, there are filters and aggregations for subject/contributor/genre that support (3).

 5. Given a single work in the works API, there should be an obvious way to construct a filter URL for works with the same subjects/contributors/genres as this work.